LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-3-4.png)

-In addition to using the basemap provided by leafmap, you can also use Google Map's XYZ Tiles service to add layers of Google satellite imagery.
-The methods are as follows:
+Apart from utilizing the basemaps provided by Leafmap, you can also integrate layers from Google Maps by using its XYZ Tiles service.
+This allows you to add Google's satellite imagery as layers on your map.
+The method to do this is as follows:

 ```python
 m4.add_tile_layer(